Sustainable Agriculture Institute

 a.
 What school had the candidate graduated from;

 Where the candidate graduated from addressed the perceived academic rigor of the school.
-The parent went on to explain that from its perspective the rigor of one school over another allowed it to gauge the candidates GPA as opposed to another candidate from a different school with a different GPA.
-The reasoning was that one candidate with a high GPA, but at an academic inferior school would not rank as high against another candidate with a slightly lower GPA from a higher academic school.
+The parent went on to explain that from its perspective the rigor of one school over another allowed it to gauge the candidate’s GPA as opposed to another candidate from a different school with a different GPA.
+The reasoning was that one candidate with a high GPA, but at an academically inferior school would not rank as high against another candidate with a slightly lower GPA from a higher academic school.

 b.
-What was the candidates Grade Point Average (GPA);
+What was the candidate’s Grade Point Average (GPA);

-The reason for importance on the GPA was that it was an indicator of the ranking of the candidate throughout his academic carrier as compared with its fellow classmates.
+The reason for the importance of the GPA was that it was an indicator of the ranking of the candidate throughout his academic carrier as compared with its fellow classmates.
 The parent explained that the GPA showed how well the student did in learning class content and passing a test and relearning a new class and content and passing another test in relation to its classmates.
 The parent’s reasoning would allow it to know how well the candidate would be able to uptake new knowledge of something the company wanted the new employee to learn and would more than likely hold true for the term of his employment with the company.
 This was an unknown statistic with the candidate from option a) with only experience but no education, ie: no testing against his peers.

 c.
 And what work experience did the candidate have during its school studies?